lambdaclass/concrete/docs/FAILURE_STRATEGY.md

 ### Leak on abort

-If a function calls `abort()` (directly or via OOM), resources held by that function and all callers are leaked to the OS.
-Since there are no destructors and no unwinding, there is no mechanism to run cleanup in the abort path.
+If a function aborts, resources held by that function and all callers receive no language-level cleanup.
+Concrete has explicit `Destroy` implementations and generated drop glue, but no unwinding or implicit scope-end destruction; none of those explicit actions runs unless it executed before the abort.

-This is acceptable because:
+For hosted programs this is acceptable because:
-- The process is terminating — the OS reclaims everything
+- The process is terminating and the OS reclaims process-owned resources
 - Predictable code cannot reach abort (no allocation, no Process capability)
 - The alternative (unwinding to run cleanup) would compromise the execution model

+The second bullet is limited to capability-driven abort.
+Checked arithmetic and bounds traps remain reachable in predictable code unless discharged.
+A freestanding target cannot rely on OS reclamation and must state its terminal handler/resource assumptions in the profile.

 ---